gamesbook/protograf/docs/source/core_shapes.rst

 An "image" refers to an external file which is simply inserted into the drawing.

-The Image shape shares a number of common aspects with other shapes - such as an x & y position, a width and height and the ability to be rotated.
+The Image shape shares a number of common aspects with other shapes - such as an x & y position, a width and height, and the ability to be rotated.

-An image can also be "drawn over" by other shapes appearing further on in a script.
+An image can also be "drawn over" by other shapes appearing later on in the script.

-If an image has a transparent area, this will be respected and shapes appearing earlier on in a script may then be visible "below" it.
+If an image has a transparent area, this will be respected and shapes appearing earlier on in the script may then be visible "below" it.

 Example 1.
 Default Image